August 23, 2010

 "The Bank will begin its commitment by fostering the exchange of relevant experiences.
 We hope that this will help improve the management of this large watershed that sustains 400 million people in India, "he added.

-After a plan dating from 1985, according to activists, ended in failure, the Government has now decided to allocate spending between central and regional, to be completed by cyclical reports on the status of the most polluted areas.
+After a plan dating from 1985, according to activists, ended in failure, the Government has now decided to allocate spending between central and regional, to be drawn up cyclical reports on the status of the most polluted areas.

-The Ganges basin nourishes life to a third of the land forming part of India and its passage through the subcontinent not only attests to the existence of ancient civilizations, but it provides livelihood to one in twelve people worldwide.
+The Ganges basin nourishes life to a third of the land forming part of India and its passage through the subcontinent not only testifies to the existence of ancient civilizations, but provides livelihood to one in twelve people worldwide.

 But it is also much more than a river: the Hindus consider sacred and him go on pilgrimage every year millions of people, encouraged by the fact that its waters washed not only sins, but free of the cycle of reincarnation.